jeffbryner/gcp-cloudrun-adkwebv2/README.md

 Before turning things over to the CICD pipeline, you will need to set the state bucket:

-Rename backend.tf.example to backend.tf to enable state to be stored in the bucket created in the bootstrap step.
+Rename backend.tf.inert to backend.tf to enable state to be stored in the bucket created in the bootstrap step.

 Then re-init terraform to allow it to transfer state to GCS:
 From /cicd/dev and /cicd/prod (once you have dev working)